Information Science Graduate Programs Online

 - Online Library Science Graduate Programs

-Online Masters in Information Science Programs
+Online Masters in Information Sciences Programs

 Online Masters in Information Science programs can take between 1 and 2-years to complete and require a Bachelor’s degree in Information Science or a related field such as information systems, informatics, or computer science.
 These programs may have a technical computing, a business management or a development approach.

 Typically research intensive, online Doctoral degrees in Information Sciences may take an additional 4 to 5 years after you have earned a Bachelor’s degree.
 These programs tend to focus on advanced leadership training and making a research contribution to your field.